Stair Lift Prices and More: The Ultimate Stairlift Guide

 Power Swivel Seat:

 All stair lifts are equipped with a manual swivel seat to enable the user to safely get off the chair at the landing.
 However, if mobility issues prevent the person from swiveling manually, then a power swivel seat is recommended.
+The power swivel is controlled by a switch that will be located on the chair's arm and wireless call sends that come with the lift.

 A larger footrest option can be selected if the standard footrest is too small.
-A visit to a showroom is a great way to determine if you need to upgrade the size of the footrest.
+A visit to a nearby showroom is a great way to determine if you need to upgrade the size of the footrest.

 Choice of Upholstery: